knightsUCF/SpaceGame/architecture/architecture.md

 # 10 / 7 / 19

+Now we have these things left:

+1) GameController (Game.cs)
+2) DestroyByContact
+3) One or two other missing ones?

+After the code is cleaned as much as we can, then we will:

+1) Import lights and camera (will require reimporting the project)
+2) Study the hierarchy to begin to recreate
+3) Import the prefabs, study how they are set up and describe here:

+The Asteroid Prefab

+- describe set up here

+The Ship Prefab

+- describe set up here

+# 10 / 7 / 19

 DestroyByContact has code dependencies.
 DestroyByBoundary is fine with no dependencies.

 DestroyByTime is fine also, so DestroyByContact is our only dependency from the Space Object -> General folder